Search

-After you install MacPorts, using it is pretty easy, you can search for, update, and install software with just a few commands.
+After you install MacPorts, using it is pretty easy (assuming familiarity with the command line), you can search for, update, and install software with just a few commands.

 Search for software with MacPorts (replace irssi with your package):